HivaMohammadzadeh1/CS234-Project-RL/README.md

 # CS234 Project: Physics Video Generation and Ranking

-This repository contains a video ranking system for evaluating AI-generated physics simulations.
+This repository contains a video ranking system for evaluating AI-generated physics simulations, for tuning video models with reinforcement learning.

 ## Contributors